 Southwest

-The region’s hot and dry climate and low cost of land (outside of major cities in California) make it amenable for industries requiring strict temperature and moisture controls, like semiconductor manufacturing.
-This has attracted companies flush with federal money, leading to new facilities going up outside of Phoenix, Las Vegas, and Salt Lake City.
-Reno, Nevada, has additionally gained attention as an affordable manufacturing hub close to the tech centers on the other side of the Sierras.
+Outside of California, the Southwest offers a comparatively low cost of living and a business-friendly environment that attracts new residents in spades.
+Since 2020, the construction labor force has expanded significantly, due in part to workers relocating from California.
+The region’s hot, arid climate and relatively low cost of land (outside of California’s major cities) make it attractive for industries with strict moisture and temperature control requirements, like semiconductor manufacturing.
+This has attracted companies flush with federal money, resulting in new facilities being built near Phoenix, Las Vegas, and Salt Lake City.
+Reno, Nevada has also gained recognition as an affordable manufacturing hub, conveniently close to the tech centers on the other side of the Sierras.

 * Other structures include religious buildings, amusement, government communications, and public recreation projects.